spiffe/spiffe/standards/X509-SVID.md

 ### 5.1.
 Path Validation
 The validation of trust in a given SVID is based on standard X.509 path validation, and MUST follow [RFC 5280][1] path validation semantics.

 Certificate path validation requires the leaf SVID certificate and one or more SVID signing certificates.
 The set of signing certificates required for validation is known as the CA bundle.
+While a leaf SVID's signing certificate must itself be an SVID, validators MAY skip SVID-specific checks on signing certificates due to the difficulties that would be introduced in leveraging existing path building logic/libraries.

 The mechanism through which an entity can retrieve the relevant CA bundle(s) is out of scope for this document, and is instead defined in the SPIFFE Workload API specification.

 ### 5.2.
 Leaf Validation
 When authenticating a resource or caller, it is necessary to perform validation beyond what is covered by the X.509 standard.
 Namely, we must ensure that 1) the certificate is a leaf certificate, and 2) that the signing authority was authorized to issue it.

 When validating an X.509 SVID for authentication purposes, the validator MUST ensure that the `CA` field in the basic constraints extension is set to `false`, and that `keyCertSign` and `cRLSign` are not set in the key usage extension.
 The validator must also ensure that the scheme of the SPIFFE ID is set to `spiffe://`.
+SVIDs containing more than one SPIFFE ID MUST be rejected.

 As support for URI name constraints becomes more widespread, future versions this document may update the requirements set forth in this section in order to better leverage name constraint validation.